vincent-queimado/express-prisma-ts-boilerplate/readme.md

 ### Step 1 - Download or clone the repo

+First, open your terminal and type the necessary commands to download the project and access it.

 ```bash
 git clone https://github.com/vincent-queimado/typescript-express-boilerplate.git
 cd typescript-express-boilerplate
 ```

 ### Step 2 - Install the project dependencies

+Second, make sure you install all the necessary dependencies to run the project:

 ```bash
 npm install